What is a stop word?

 Google Hummingbird and Stop-Words

 The Hummingbird update brought a significant Change in Google's algorithm in 2013.
 Hummingbird has a strong effect on natural language questions, especially when it comes to context and meaning about individual Keywords goes.
-It also looks more closely at content on individual pages of a website.
-This improves the likelihood of delivering search results that optimally match the appropriate page and not just a Homepage contain
+Content on individual pages of a website is also examined more closely.
+This improves the probability, Search results to deliver the most suitable side and not just a Homepage contain

 The update marked the most important sematic Incision of Google search for many years for more user-friendly search interactions.
 Thus, publishers and authors were encouraged to optimize their websites with natural writing instead of forced keywords and Keyword stuffing at Rankings to arrive.